 MCHA is always excited to collaborate with corporate groups who are interested in volunteering their time.
 The Association staff can consult with company representatives to identify appropriate and interesting potential projects at one of the five historic properties around the county and help to facilitate successful results.

 Is there a specific time commitment required to volunteer?

 Volunteer hours are at your discretion and contingent on the projects that interest you, ranging from once or twice a year to every week.
 The Association staff is flexible and willing to work with your schedule to find the ideal situation for each volunteer.

-What if I have a limited knowledge of history?
+What if I have limited knowledge of history?
 Can I still volunteer?

-What are the benefits to volunteering with MCHA?
+What are the benefits of volunteering with MCHA?

 Why do you need my help?